Yom Kippur War: Soviet intervention threat

-On October 9, the Soviet cultural center in Damascus was damaged during an IAF airstrike, and two days later, the Soviet merchant ship Ilya Mechnikov was sunk by the Israeli Navy during a battle off Syria.
+On 9 October, the Soviet cultural center in Damascus was damaged during an IAF airstrike, and two days later, the Soviet merchant ship Ilya Mechnikov was sunk by the Israeli Navy during a battle off Syria.
 The Soviets condemned Israeli actions, and there were calls within the government for military retaliation.
 The Soviets ultimately reacted by deploying two destroyers off the Syrian coast.
 Soviet warships in the Mediterranean were authorized to open fire on Israeli combatants approaching Soviet convoys and transports.
 There were several recorded instances of Soviet ships exchanging fire with Israeli forces.
 In particular, the Soviet minesweeper Rulevoi and the medium landing ship SDK-137, guarding Soviet transport ships at the Syrian port of Latakia, fired on approaching Israeli jets.

 During the cease-fire, Henry Kissinger mediated a series of exchanges with the Egyptians, Israelis and the Soviets.
-On October 24, Sadat publicly appealed for American and Soviet contingents to oversee the ceasefire; it was quickly rejected in a White House statement.
+On 24 October, Sadat publicly appealed for American and Soviet contingents to oversee the ceasefire; it was quickly rejected in a White House statement.
 Kissinger also met with Soviet Ambassador Dobrynin to discuss convening a peace conference with Geneva as the venue.
-Later in the evening (9:35 pm) of October 24–25, Brezhnev sent Nixon a "very urgent" letter.
+Later in the evening (9:35 pm) of 24–25 October, Brezhnev sent Nixon a "very urgent" letter.

 In that letter, Brezhnev began by noting that Israel was continuing to violate the ceasefire and it posed a challenge to both the U.S. and USSR.
 He stressed the need to "implement" the ceasefire resolution and "invited" the U.S. to join the Soviets "to compel observance of the cease-fire without delay".
 He then threatened "I will say it straight that if you find it impossible to act jointly with us in this matter, we should be faced with the necessity urgently to consider taking appropriate steps unilaterally.
 We cannot allow arbitrariness on the part of Israel."
-The Soviets were threatening to militarily intervene in the war on Egypt's side if they could not work together to enforce the ceasefire.